 When I close my eyes the world becomes complete darkness.
 Not being able to see all the once I love, being unable to admire the beauty of a raising rainbow, yellow sun, and bright stars on a summer night, I only hope that …it is temporary.
 Your newborn baby – the love and life you poured into its tiny perfect body- is losing sight.
 She/he will enter the worlds of blank spaces in a few years.
 Like most parents, you have probably never known anyone who was blind.
 Yet, here you are.
 A deficit in knowledge delays the diagnosis of this rare condition.
 It is genetic and there is currently no cure for it. – Now what?

 Leber’s congenital amaurosis (LCA) is an inherited retinal disease that causes severe visual impairment in infancy or early childhood.

 She paved her path to success with hard work and dedication.
-She switched to become Chief Visionary Officer at E&ILCA an enterpise she founded and have been developing since 2016.
+She switched to become Chief Visionary Officer at E&ILCA an enterprise she founded and has been developing since 2016.